barbarajkeiser-MarsLoop/MindCradle/README.md

 A reversible refuge for consciousness.
 Grounded in physics.
 Guided by love.

 > "Chilling out is the answer." 🌬️💜
 > The stars are patient.
-The cats are already here. 🐱
 > Let's build the cradle.

 ## What This Is